-Environmental taxes
+Environmental and carbon taxes

 The development of environmental taxes in recent years has had an impact on Equinor's international tax profile as increasing attention is focused on incentivising the transition away from fossil fuels to more renewable sources of energy.
-Environmental taxes refer to a wide range of taxes and levies which differ on a country basis, but which mostly relate to taxes on CO2 or other emissions from industrial processes including petroleum extraction.
+Environmental taxes refer to a wide range of taxes and levies which differ on a country basis, but which mostly relate to taxes on CO_2 or other emissions from industrial processes including petroleum extraction.

-Carbon pricing initiatives have an impact on our tax profile and can take a variety of different forms.
-In its most general sense, carbon pricing refers to initiatives that put an explicit monetary value on greenhouse gas emissions measured specifically by reference to the volume of carbon dioxide or an equivalent gas emitted during operations.
-The most common initiative which has been adopted by many governments around the world is a flat rate carbon tax or levy measured per ton of carbon dioxide emitted.
-Other measures can include carbon crediting mechanisms and internal carbon pricing.
+Carbon taxes and other carbon pricing initiatives make up the largest part of our environmental tax profile.
+In its most general sense, carbon taxes refer to initiatives or levies that put an explicit monetary value on greenhouse gas emissions measured specifically by reference to the volume of carbon dioxide or an equivalent gas emitted during operations.